carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 > > Channel.fromFilePairs('data/ggal/*_{1,2}.fq').view()
 > > Channel.fromFilePairs('data/ggal/*_{1,2}.fq', flat:true).view()
 > > ~~~
 > >
 > {: .solution}
 {: .challenge}

 ### fromSRA

+Another useful helper method is `Channel.fromSRA`.
 The `Channel.fromSRA` method that makes it possible to query of [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a channel emitting the FASTQ files matching the specified selection criteria.

 The query can be project ID or accession number(s) supported by the [NCBI ESearch API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).
 For example the following snippet: